The Battle of Cannae

 According to Polybius, Rome did not grant each consul two legions each in the Second Carthaginian war.
 Eight legions instead of four were sent by Rome to confront Hannibal.
 The two consuls Lucius Aemilius Paullus and Gaius Terentius Varro were helped at the Battle of Cannae by the previous year’s consuls, Marcus Atilius and Gnaeus Servilius.
 The Roman legions were also provided with an increased amount of 4000 to 5000 legionnaires each above the usual amount.
 About 1500 Roman cavalry and 4500 allied cavalry supported these legions.
 There was also lighter infantry present.
 Hannibal’s army included 40,000 infantry containing elements of Spanish, Celtic, and African troops, and 10,000 supporting cavalry as well as Spanish, Gallic, and Numidian regiments.
 Slingers and other infantry supported the Carthaginian army.

 The videos below give you more information about the actual battlefield strategies and tactics utilized during the battle where the large-scale needless male deaths and needless male suffering took place.
-The Battle of Cannae is one of the worst instances of massive male physical and psychological butchering in human history.
-The highest estimate of the casualties is 72,000 Roman deaths and 10,000 Roman soldiers captured.
-The Carthaginians lost 8,000.
+The Battle of Cannae is one of the worst instances of the massive physical and psychological butchering of men and boys in human history.
+The highest estimate of the casualties is 72,000 male Roman deaths and 10,000 Roman soldiers captured.
+The Carthaginians lost 8,000 men and boys during the only-guys-die Battle of Cannae.
 This is only an estimate.
-The actual number of total deaths and wounded men and boys will probably never be known for sure.
+The actual number of total deaths and wounded men and boys on the slaughterhouse, only-guys-die battlefield of Cannae will probably never be known for sure.
+Being born with a penis during this time of human history meant that there was a high probability that you would be sent to be butchered on an only-guys-die battlefield to increase the power and wealth of predatory female and male ruling elites.

 The three male shepherd ruling elites Lucius Aemilius Paullus, Marcus Atilius, and Gnaeus Servilius were all killed at the Battle of Cannae, but no female ruling elites died at the Battle of Cannae.
 As described in our book, Beyond Gynocentrism: How to Succeed in a Gynocentric Civilization, since prehistoric times female ruling elites have always had access to more safety and security than male ruling elites which supports the gynocentric social hierarchy thesis.
 The fact that the Battle of Cannae was an only-guys-die battlefield also supports the idea of the existence of a predatory Gynocentric Division of Labor.